They say…

 To balance the mix of beer styles in my piece, I ended up featuring the brewery’s Double Momentum India Pale Ale in BEER, but my personal favourite was actually this wonderful porter, brewed with a dollop of treacle.

 It’s a very dark ruby brown, with a bubbly beige head and a big chocolatey aroma with blackcurrant and cherry fruit and notes of led pencil and burnt rubber.
-The creamy palate starts with tart fruit then develops rich chocolatey tones with a sting of roast and hops.
+The creamy palate starts with fruit then develops rich chocolatey tones with a sting of roast and hops.
 The lingering finish has dark malt, fine plain chocolate, a controlled roasty note and fleeting hints of geraniums.
 The whole thing hangs together beautifully as a seriously rich and complex delight.

 The brewery name, incidentally, is from a word Nigel once heard on vintage TV game show Call My Bluff — to hopshackle something is to hobble it, restricting its gait, so for example you might hopshackle a horse.
 Thankfully Nigel’s skills seem far from hobbled, so let’s hope he gallops ahead over the next few years and gets recognised as one of the country’s top craft brewers.